Ray Jennison: Later life and death

 Jennison married Marie R. Jennison in 1935, but they later separated in 1936.
 As of 1937, he was working as a salesman for a plow company.
-He was later remarried to Mary Garnett Jennison of Kentucky, and the two had a son and a daughter.
+He remarried to Mary Garnett Jennison of Kentucky, and the two had a son and a daughter.

 Jennison served in the United States Army.
 He served in World War II, and according to the Argus-Leader, he "saw action in nearly every theater of war, from the Dieppen raid [sic] to Tunisia where he aided in the defeat of Rummell's Afrika Corps [sic], to England after Dunkirk and to North Africa."
 He later served as a military attaché in Paris, France, and London, England, and retired with the rank of colonel.

 Jennison lived in Hopkinsville, Kentucky, for a time, before later moving to Washington, D.C., and then to South Pasadena, Florida.
 In Washington, D.C., he served as president of the American Corn Millers Federation and the American Society of Association Executives, while he was also the governor of 157 clubs for Toastmasters International and a charter member of the Elks Lodge in Chevy Chase, Maryland.
 He was also a member of the Magnolia Lodge and a president of the South Dakota Society.
 While in Florida, he served as president of the St. Petersburg Beach High Noon Lions Club and the Optimist Club of Bay Islands.
 He was a member of the Pasadena Community Church.

 Jennison died on May 13, 1990, at the age of 80, at the VA Medical Center in Bay Pines, Florida.